Creative District Program

 - Improving the quality of life of the State’s residents.

 Creative District Community Loan Fund

 In 2014, the Colorado legislature passed and Governor Hickenlooper signed into law HB14-1093 creating the formation of a creative district community loan fund to promote growth and sustainability in the creative industries in Colorado’s creative districts by providing access to capital to grow creative sector employment and infrastructure.
-For more information about the community loan fund, contact Creative Industries at 303-892-3840.

 The Boettcher Foundation is a partner of Colorado Creative Industries in establishing and supporting the Colorado Creative District Program.
 Founded by the Boettcher Family in 1937 to effectively assist, encourage and promote a better quality of life for the citizens of Colorado, the Boettcher Foundation invests in Colorado through “minds and mortar.”
 The Foundation funds Scholarships, biomedical research and teacher training, as well as capital grants for nonprofits.
 For more information, visit www.BoettcherFoundation.org.